 Experienced growers will tell you, that good seed is an important to a successful crop.
 What this means is:

 Keep the above thoughts in mind, when you acquire seeds.
 But, do not let it deter you from either saving your own, or getting seed from another grower.

 Here are the simple steps for saving seed for next year:

-If one plant appears more disease resistant than others, lean towards a pumpkin
+If one plant appears more disease resistant than others, use a pumpkin from this vine.

 Drain seeds in a strainer.

 Spread seed out on a screen.

 Stir the them often the first two days.
 Turn them over as you stir.

 Allow the seeds to air dry in a cool, dry area for three weeks.
 Longer is recommended.
 Do not cut the time short, even if the seeds appear “dry”.